 Technical Credibility Assessment:

-- Review their peer-reviewed publications in healthcare AI (look for journals like Nature Medicine or JAMIA)
+- Review their peer-reviewed publications in healthcare AI (look for journals like Nature Medicine, JAMA, or JAMIA)

 - Evaluate their ability to explain complex AI concepts in clinically relevant terms